Competitive Football

 ANUFC enters teams at all levels of Capital Football open/men's competitions that run each year from approximately April to September.
 Competitions are usually 18 rounds followed by a finals series (note that games continue thru the

-3. Masters Leagues - age restricted leagues for those turning 35 or older this year.
+Masters Leagues - age restricted leagues for those turning 35 or older this year.
 We will enter teams in all 3 over 35s divisions, and also in the over 45s competition.
-Matches are on Sunday mornings.
+Matches are on Sunday mornings at 9m or 11am.

-In all leagues, ANUFC home games will be played on either ANU Willows Oval, ANU South Oval, or Lyneham playing fields, but for away games you may need to get yourself anywhere in Canberra, or even as far as Yass, Cooma or Wagga.
+In all leagues, ANUFC home games will be played on either ANU Willows Oval, ANU South Oval, or Lyneham playing fields, but for away games you may need to get yourself anywhere in Canberra, or even as far as Yass, Braidwood at Cooma (car-pooling with teammates is common).

 Registration Cost

-Registration fees for Competitive Memberships for 2025 are as follows as follows:
+Registration fees for Competitive Memberships for 2026 will be as follows:

 • ANU Students: $340 (including FFA/CF fee)